pedrosanta/html-base/README.md

 - `grunt watch` — Task that will watch changes and trigger the build pipeline, but doesn't launch the development server (useful if you're serving the files through another server).

-- `grunt server` — Run the development server but without watch nor live reload functionality (useful for a quick server launch).
+- `grunt server` — Run the development server but without watch nor live reload functionality (useful for a simple or quick server launch).

 - `grunt clean` — Removes all built/generated files and directories (useful to use before a `grunt build` to force a clean build).